flipperdevices/flipperzero-firmware/documentation/BluetoothRemote.md

 Pair your Phone/Tablet/Computer/... to this device and you're good to go for controlling your remote devices !
 (I skip the doc on how to pair 2 bluetooth devices...)

-Once paired, the Pinball LED will remain blue/fixed throughout the session in the "Bluetooth Remote" menu.
+Once paired, the Flipper LED will remain blue/fixed throughout the session in the "Bluetooth Remote" menu.
 If you leave the menu, the led goes off/the Bluetooth connection disappears: The blue led is a good way to know if you are connected or not.

 You will find in the main menu the different types of remote controls available